Investing Real Estate Investing

 Illiquid investment

-Arrived (formerly known as Arrived Homes) is a real estate investment platform that allows you to invest in fractional ownership of rental properties.
-The platform does a good job of simplifying the complexity of the real estate market by allowing you to take a passive role with investing.
+Arrived (formerly known as Arrived Homes) is a real estate investment platform that lets you invest in fractional ownership of rental properties.
+The platform does a good job of simplifying real estate investing into something more beginner-friendly and passive.

 How investing with Arrived works